 8. Is Nate Silver a Witch?

 Social Shares: 17,722 likes, 5,614 tweets, 166 +1s Linking Domains: 116 Microsites are often link bait by definition, completely focused on one subject or call to action.
 This example asks if Nate Silver is a witch, and answers in huge letters (since the election): PROBABLY.
+It succeeds for its conciseness, timeliness, and humor.

 Social Shares: 2,331 likes, 1211 tweets, 12 +1s Linking Domains: 596 Water Use It Wisely compiled this list of 112 ways to conserve water.
 The website is visually appealing with its blue and beige color scheme.
 The list itself is enormous, but each tip is just one or two lines in length – they are brief, simple to understand, and easy to apply.